NullVoxPopuli/ember-resources/docs/docs/ember.md

 2. [Resources](./resources.md)
 3. [Usage in Ember](./ember.md) 👈 You are here

-`ember-resources` tries to stay out of your way when working with Resources.
+`ember-resources` tries to stay out of your way when working with resources.

-This document shows the mechanics of how to interact with a Resource in ember.
+This document shows the mechanics of how to interact with a resource in ember.

 ## Direct usage in template